-The Berlin Wall fell 25 years ago but the country is still split.
+The Berlin Wall fell 25 years ago, but the country is still split.
 We met people here in Berlin that said to us that Alexanderplatz is not the center of their city.
-Another guy said that he would never live in Munich because that is not his country.
+Another guy stated that he would never live in Munich because that is not his country.
 We even heard discussions about holiday names…

 Our first visit to a supermarket in Berlin was a weird experience.
-Germans like dairy product and they show this with endless variations of everything that they can.
-Also, you’re going to shop between endless variations of breads, yoghurt and everything related to pig.
+Germans like the dairy product and they show this with endless variations of everything that they can.
+Also, you’re going to shop between endless variations of bread, yogurt and everything related to the pig.
 And don’t even let me start with how fast the cashiers can be.

 The people here tend to take care of their own business in a way that might be too much sometimes.
-It is good when you walk around dressed up as a crazy person and nobody cares what you are wearing.
-But it is not good when something happens to you and nobody helps you out.
+It is good when you walk around dressed up like a crazy person, and nobody cares what you are wearing.
+But it is not good when something happens to you, and nobody helps you out.
 Need an example?
-So, a few months ago, Marcela was walking in Kreuzberg with two other friends when a crazy looking guy come around and punched her in the face.
-There were people around here and nobody seemed to think that that was strange.
+So, a few months ago, Marcela was walking in Kreuzberg with two other friends when a crazy looking guy came around and punched her in the face.
+There were people around here, and nobody seemed to think that that was strange.

 It is Sunday, and you want to buy something at a supermarket.
 Maybe, buy milk.
 We have to say that you are up for an experience since everything is closed on Sundays.
 Everything?
 Yes, everything except, maybe, five supermarkets in Berlin.
 Why?
 Sunday is a day to rest.